 There are different styles of Chinese acupuncture, and some traditional acupuncturists now also use the modern-day knowledge of anatomy but still use this traditional language.

 Western medical acupuncture is also known as dry needling.
 This is done for musculoskeletal problems, and the aim is to insert the needle into trigger points in your body to try and improve pain and function.
 The needle points in Western acupuncture may align with the points of traditional Chinese acupuncture.

 What conditions is acupuncture used to treat?

 Traditional Chinese Medicine (TCM) providers may use acupuncture to attempt to treat a wide range of health conditions.
 Some of the conditions treated are pain, mental health conditions, cancer, infertility, digestive problems, respiratory problems, menstrual problems, erectile dysfunction, alcoholism, diabetes, menopause, high blood pressure, baldness and smoking cessation.

 Non-TCM providers, such as some physiotherapists, may use Western medical acupuncture to treat various pain and injury problems, but not some of the other conditions treated by TCM providers.

 The use of acupuncture is not always based on scientific evidence.
 Read about the evidence below at does acupuncture work?

 What happens during acupuncture treatment?

-At times you may experience tingling or aching sensations.
-Let your accupunturist know if it becomes too uncomfortable or you feel any pain.
+At times you may experience tingling or aching sensations, but you should not feel pain.
+Let your acupuncturist know if it becomes too uncomfortable or you feel any pain.